awslabs/consolidated-organizations-wide-cases-activity/DEPLOYMENT.md

 1. Inside Amazon QuickSight, choose your profile name (upper right).
 Choose **Manage QuickSight**, and then choose **Security & permissions**.
 2. Choose **Add or remove**.
 3. Locate Amazon S3 in the list.
 If the checkbox is clear, select the checkbox next to Amazon S3.
 If the checkbox is selected, choose **Details**, and then choose **Select S3 buckets**.
-4. Choose your Athena Spillover bucket and select both checkboxes, the one in the **S3 bucket** column, and the one in the **Write permission for Athena Workgroup** column.
+4. Choose your Athena Spillover bucket and select both check-boxes, the one in the **S3 bucket** column, and the one in the **Write permission for Athena Workgroup** column.
 5. Choose **Finish**.
 6. Choose **Save**.